goinnn/django-multiselectfield/README.rst

 2.2 Fixing CSS alignment in the Django administration
 ------------------------------------------------------

-Fixing alignment.
+This fixes alignment.
 The labels appear slightly lower than the checkboxes, and the label width is very small.

 Include the following CSS file: multiselectfield/css/admin-multiselectfield.css